-TA3.1.1-E 1: The documentation MUST contain a declaration of where the software was obtained.

-TA3.1.1-E 2: The open-source software packages MUST be digitally signed.
+- TA3.1.1-E 1: The documentation MUST contain a declaration of where the software was obtained. - TA3.1.1-E 2: If-Tthe open-source software packages are MUST-be-digitally signed by the author(s), then it MUST be tracked. - TA3.1.1-E 3: If the open-source software packages are not digitally signed by the author(s), then a hash MUST be provided by the manufacturer and confirmed by the lab.